 Go Rail & Go Global

 In southern Florida, PortMiami serves as a vital link between U.S. businesses, consumers and the global economy.
 Like its sister Port of the Everglades in Fort Lauderdale, PortMiami counts on the productivity gains that arrive by partnering with freight rail.
-PortMiami has worked with the Florida East Coast Railway to install three 3,000-feet rail tracks directly onto the docks.
+PortMiami worked with the Florida East Coast Railway to install three 3,000-feet rail tracks directly onto the docks.
 This investment allows the port to handle 225,000 containers per year, up from the 45,000 container maximum capacity before the tracks were installed.
 Thanks to the integrated freight rail network, the goods arriving at PortMiami are able to reach nearly 70% of the U.S. population within four days.
 This swift delivery benefits businesses in the U.S. and abroad.

 A global marketplace facilitated by freight rail also serves American consumers.

-“The freight railroads’ extensive and improved network enables connectivity between buyers and sellers and facilitates trade both within the U.S. and between the United States and other countries,” says Clifford Winston, a senior fellow at The Brookings Institution in Washington, D.C.
+“The freight railroads’ extensive and improved network enables connectivity between buyers and sellers and facilitates trade both within the U.S. and between the United States and other countries,” says Clifford Winston, a Senior Fellow at The Brookings Institution in Washington, D.C.
 “Without an efficient rail network, U.S. industries would incur higher costs, and those costs would raise the prices of a large share of consumer goods.”

 A global marketplace and strong domestic economy are possible, in part, because of decades of private spending by American freight rail.
 And as Towson University’s recent study shows, the beneficiaries are not merely shippers or businesses or the freight rail industry itself.
 Every American — whether taxpayer, consumer or business owner — benefits from the incredible economic ripple effect of our freight rail network.